DavidUWL/p3-battleships/README.md

 ## User Experience (UX)
 ### Initial Discussion
-Battleship is a game usually played with two players, where they place their ships and fire artillery to try and sink the opponents ship. this is a digital rendition of the classic board game.
+Battleship is a game usually played with two players, where they place their ships and fire artillery to try and sink the opponent's ship.
+This is a digital rendition of the classic board game.

 ### User Stories
 #### First Time Player Goals
 * To quickly be able to play the game without knowing the rules.
-* for quick gameplay to be carried out, resulting in a fast-paced rewarding feeling when played.
+* For quick gameplay to be carried out, resulting in a fast-paced rewarding feeling when played.
 #### Returning Player Goals
-* To be able to play a different game-set everytime - with the computer choosing different locations/artillery calls every game.
+* To be able to play a different game-set every time - with the computer choosing different locations/artillery calls every game.

 ## Design